iris-hep/iris-hep.github.io/pages/fellows/ScottDemarest.md

 e-mail: sdemarest2019@my.fit.edu
 project_title: Enable Dask interopability with xrootd-accessible storage systems
 project_goal: >
     Develop an implementation of fsspec, a popular data storage API, that enables it to work with the xrootd accessible storage systems common in HEP.
-The implementation will enable Dask, and other data anlysis Python packages that use fsspec, to work seemlessly with xrootd.
+The implementation will enable Dask, and other data analysis Python packages that use fsspec, to work seamlessly with xrootd.
 The final product will be a middleware software package containing the implmenation itself along with docs, tests and examples.
 mentors:
   - Nick Smith - (FNAL)
   - Jim Pivarski - (Princeton)